VoktexYT/FastShortVideoEditor/README.md

-# FSV_editor
+# FSV Project
-the fsv editor is the assambly video make with python for my youtube chain
+This is a mini web app video maker.
+With this editor, you can take your videos and assemble them.